linode/docs/docs/guides/development/frameworks/asp-net/build-aspnetcore-applications-on-debian-10-with-nginx/index.md

 ## Introduction

-This guide will cover setting up a simple [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) web application on [Debain 10](https://www.debian.org) using [Nginx](https://nginx.org) as a reverse proxy and `systemd` as a process manager for the .NET application.
+This guide covers setting up a simple [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/) web application on [Debian 10](https://www.debian.org) using [Nginx](https://nginx.org) as a reverse proxy and `systemd` as a process manager for the .NET application.

 ## Before You Begin

 1. Familiarize yourself with our [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

-2. This guide will use `sudo` wherever possible.
+2. This guide uses `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) to create a standard user account, harden SSH access and remove unnecessary network services.

 3. Update your system: